The Lizard (film): Release

 This film was released 2 months after production was complete.
 The director had problems getting the movie released as many clerics found the movie offensive.
 The movie was released during Nowruz holidays in Iran, and had a very short, but successful run.
 Due to its controversial story, the film was taken down after about 3 weeks.
 The illegal version was released shortly afterwards and the people of Iran saw it.
 The film was broadcast many times by illegal networks in Iran.
 After 17 years, the film was licensed in Iran and is now legal.
-Supreme leader Ali Khamenei has stated that he was opposed to banning the film and urged religious scholars not to take offense at the film.
-Director of the film Kamal Tabrizi also stated in an interview that Ali Khamenei supported him in the production of the film.
+Supreme leader Ali Khamenei stated that he was opposed to banning the film and urged religious scholars not to take offense at the film.
+Director of the film Kamal Tabrizi also stated in an interview that Khamenei supported him in the production of the film.